product-makers-hub/open-micro-saas/README.md

-# Next.js SaaS
+# Open Micro Saas, the Next.js SaaS toolkit

-Next.js SaaS is an open-source, Next.js-based Software as a Service (SaaS) starter kit designed to help you launch your SaaS applications faster and more efficiently.
+Open Micro SaaS is an open-source, Next.js-based Software as a Service (SaaS) starter kit designed to help you launch your SaaS applications faster and more efficiently.
 It's packed with essential features like user authentication, a billing system, and an admin dashboard.

 ---